 \subsection{Qubit and pseudomode dynamics}

-The master equation (\ref{eq:PMme}) provides fully amendable solutions for strong system-environment interactions, which are shown in Fig. \ref{Fig2} to illustrate their behaviour (matching solutions are in appendix \ref{appenA}).
+The master equation (\ref{eq:PMme}) provides fully amendable solutions for strong system-environment interactions, which are shown in Fig. \ref{Fig2} to illustrate their behavior (matching solutions are in appendix \ref{appenA}).
 We initially check the response of the qubit by tracing out the pseudomodes from Eq. (\ref{eq:PMme}).
-This yields the time-convolutionless master equation $\dot{\rho}_S = \Gamma(t)[\sigma_-\rho_S,\sigma_+]+\Gamma^*(t)[\sigma_-,\rho_S\sigma_+]$ \cite{Anastopoulos2000}, where $\Gamma(t)=-\dot{G}(t)/G(t)$ and $G(t)$ is the Green's function of the qubit, i.e. $c_e(t)=G(t)c_e(0)$.
+This yields the time-convolutionless master equation $\dot{\rho}_S = \Gamma(t)[\sigma_-\rho_S,\sigma_+]+\Gamma^*(t)[\sigma_-,\rho_S\sigma_+]$ \cite{Anastopoulos2000}, where $\Gamma(t)=-\dot{G}(t)/G(t)$ and $G(t)$ is the Green's function of the qubit, i.e., $c_e(t)=G(t)c_e(0)$.
 By defining

-the master equation of the qubit can be expressed in canonical form,
+the master equation of the qubit can be expressed in canonical form:

-where $\gamma(t)$ is a time-dependent decay rate and $s(t)$ a Lamb shift.
+where $\gamma(t)$ is a time-dependent decay rate and $s(t)$ is a Lamb shift.
 The dynamics associated with Eq. (\ref{eq:SMe}) are known to be nondivisible and non-Markovian if $\gamma(t)$ takes on negative values.
-It instructive to consider this aspect with regard to the behaviour of the qubit-pseudomode populations, as described by the following relation:
+It is instructive to consider this aspect with regard to the behavior of the qubit-pseudomode populations, as described by the following relation: